Agrael1/Wisdom/README.md

 After the first launch, the project can be launched from the Start Menu.

 This type of project does not support Vulkan, since Vulkan does not have UWP surface, but the API is the same as for any other platform.
 Useful when you want to deploy your application to Microsoft Store without too much code rewriting.

+# API

+The library has a simple API, that is defined in xml/*.xml files.
+Those files can be used to generate bindings for other languages, or to generate documentation.
+The API is defined in a way that is easy to use and understand, while still being powerful and flexible.